corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

 `-s, --subzone-id=<subzoneId>`
 Sets which subzone to operate on.
-If you are operating on just one subzone you can leave this blank and still get the list of addresses.
+If you are operating on just one subzone you do not need to include this option.

-## Signer service
+## Signer service commands

 You can use the CLI to perform the following tasks in the signer service:

-* Sign Identity manager certificates.
+* Sign Identity Manager certificates.
 * See the list of pending certificate signing requests.
 * Get a full list of unsigned certificate revocation requests.
-* See pending Identity manager certificate revocation requests.
+* See pending Identity Manager certificate revocation requests.
 * Sign certificate revocation requests.
 * Get a list of unsigned network parameters.
 * Sign network parameters.
 * Get subzone material detailing parameters of a network.
-* See unsigned network map data.
+* See unsigned Network Map data.
-* Sign network map.
+* Sign Network Map.
 * Set the signer service address.
 * Get the signer service configuration details.
 * Configure the signer service.